MrR0807/Java_Notes/Modern-Best-Practices-for-Testing-in-Java.md

 ![unit-testing-1.png](unit-testing-1.png)

 Instead, I suggest focussing on integration tests.
-By “integration tests” I mean putting all classes together (just like in production) and test a complete vertical slide going though all technical layers (HTTP, business logic, database).
+By "integration tests" I mean putting all classes together (just like in production) and test a complete vertical slide going though all technical layers (HTTP, business logic, database).
 This way, you are testing behavior instead of an implementation.
 Those tests are accurate, close to production and robust against refactorings of internals.
 Ideally, we only have to write a single test class.
 I recommend to focus on integration test (= wiring real objects together and test all at once)

 ![unit-testing-2.png](unit-testing-2.png)